Symptoms can be a tricky issue when talking about STIs.

 The power of treating HIV

-It’s important to stress that many people who have HIV, provided they get the support and treatment they need, can lead normal, healthy lives.
+It’s important to stress that most people who have HIV, provided they get the support and treatment they need, can lead normal, healthy lives.

-Antiretroviral therapy can reduce the likelihood of transmitting the infection by reducing the infected person’s viral load to undetectable levels, making it very unlikely that they will pass on the virus to another person.
+Antiretroviral therapy can reduce the likelihood of transmitting the infection by reducing the infected person’s viral load to undetectable levels, making it effectively impossible that they will pass on the virus to another person.

 Don’t put off getting tested.
 Book your HIV screen today.